 Whether you live in North Dakota or New York City, you have probably heard of OrangeTheory.
-In ten short years this fitness studio has amassed a cult following of one million members with over 1,200 studios in all 50 states and 23 countries.
+In ten short years this fitness studio has amassed a cult following of one million members with over 1,400 studios in all 50 states and around the world.
 In short, OrangeTheory is a one hour long, HIIT-centric workout that relies on your heart rate to torch calories.
 But what exactly does the wildly popular workout involve, who is it best for, and why are people so crazy about it?

 Before you invest in a membership, here is everything you need to know about OrangeTheory:

 OrangeTheory Fitness is a science-backed, technology-tracked, coach-inspired group workout studio.
 The Medical Advisory board endorsed workout was started in 2010 by single mother and exercise physiologist Ellen Latham, after losing her job at a high-end spa in Miami at the age of 40.

 Each class is led by a highly skilled coach and consists of one hour, heart-based interval and functional training—half cardio (power walking, jogging, or running) half strength training (which could be on a water rower or doing squats, crunches, or pull ups.
 While every daily workout differs, each incorporates the same fundamentals—endurance, strength and power elements through a variety of equipment.

 Like most HIIT workouts its science is rooted in the “caloric after burn” science of Excess Post-Exercise Oxygen Consumption (EPOC), “which enables you to continue burning calories even after your workout is over,” Jessica Swedberg, Orangetheory Fitness Coach and Senior Manager of Global Fitness, explains to Byrdie.
 However, OrangeTheory takes it a step further by literally measuring your heart rate during the workout, with each member wearing a heart-rate monitor to track their progress.